Chavittu Nadakam: Performance

 Chavittu Nadakam is usually performed on open stages.
 Sometimes the interior of a church is also a venue.
 The performers wear glittering European costumes.
 The stage is set up over wooden planks.
 The training master is known as Annavi.
 The whole play is performed through musicals.
 Dance and instrumental music are combined in this art form.
 The bell and drum are two instruments used as background score.
 The percussion instruments Pada Thamber and Maravaladi provides the rhythm.
 The actors themselves sing and act.
 Though it used to be an open stage performance, in the recent times this is mostly played indoor.
 The predominant feature of this art is the artists stamping / pounding (Chavittu) the dance floor producing resonant sounds to accentuate the dramatic situations.
 The actors sing their lines loudly and with exaggerated gestures stamp with great force on the wooden stage.
 Hence literally Chavittu Nadakam means 'Stamping Drama'.
 Great stress is laid on the step, which goes in harmony with the songs.
 In these art forms there is a great importance for dance and art.
 Foot stamping dance, fighting and fencing are the essential part of Chavittunadakam.
 Royal dresses and ornamental costumes are necessary.

+Steps are important in Chavittu Natakam.
+The basic steps in the dance are divided into irattippukal (couplets), kalashangal (culminations), idakalashangal (interludes) and kavithangal (rhymes).
+Good characters and villains have different style of steps.
+Female actors have feminine steps.

 The play is considered a success if at the end, the stage cave into the pressure of heavy stamping.

+Stage

+The stage where Chavittu Natakam is performed is called Thattu.
+Thattu is made by laying planks in such a way that they make a sound when stepped on.
+The width of the roof is 16 inches and the length is 50-60 inches.
+There should be a height of one and a half cubits from the floor and the lamp should be hung in the arena.
+A chandelier was also used.
+A large cross is also placed nearby, next to which the chair and the musicians stand facing the audience.

+Generally performed in public venues, this art is sometimes performed inside churches also.

+The costume

+Chavittu Natakam has attractive costumes for all characters.
+The characters are generally dressed in roles reminiscent of ancient Greco-Roman soldiers and European kings.
+Colored papers and silk cassava velvet cloth are used to make costumes.
+There are also battle dress, helmet, stockings, crown, scepter and gloves.

+Instruments

+Instruments such as chenda, patathamper, maddalam and elathalam are used in Chavittu Natakam.
+In recent times, musical instruments like tabla, fiddle, flute and bulbul have also been used.

+Roles

+Katiyakaran

+Katiyakaran plays an important role in Chavittu Natakam.
+The main task of this clown like performer is to entertain the audience with a pleasant interpretation.
+The Katiyakaran enter the stage wearing a fringed cap, a red beard and moustache, and a garb with two rows of fangs.